Strengthening Private Sector R&D

 Private sector medical advances take many forms, including treatments, tools, preventative measures, medical devices and more.

-- America’s biopharmaceutical industry is the global leader in medical innovation, with more than 300 new medicines approved by the Food and Drug Administration in the last decade.
+- America’s biopharmaceutical industry is the global leader in medical innovation, with more than 500 new medicines approved by the Food and Drug Administration since 2000.
 (PhRMA)

-- Biotechnology R&D provides high-wage jobs across the country for 1.42 million Americans employed directly in biosciences jobs.
-This industry supports an additional 6.6 million jobs, resulting in a total employment impact of more than eight million jobs in the biomedical sector.
-(Battelle)
+- Biotechnology R&D provides high-wage jobs across the country for 1.66 million Americans employed directly in biosciences jobs.
+This industry supports an additional 7.54 million jobs, resulting in a total employment impact of more than 9.2 million jobs in the biomedical sector.
+(Battelle/Bio)

 Examples of private sector advocacy topics: